Statistics from Altmetric.com

 In this review we assess the extent to which the development of asthma is attributable to atopy (we do not consider the separate issue of the extent to which the development of atopy itself is attributable to allergen exposure, although this is also the subject of debate1).
 We start by considering definitions of asthma and atopy and then review evidence on their association in random population surveys.
 We do not intend to argue that atopy does not play an important role in the development of a significant proportion of asthma cases.
 However, our concern is that the proportion of asthma cases attributable to atopy may have been overestimated, and that other possible aetiological mechanisms and risk factors for asthma may therefore have been neglected.

 Definitions of asthma and atopy

 The definition of asthma is still controversial but an appropriate definition is a precondition for addressing the issues considered in this paper.
-The term “asthma” encompasses a …
+The term “asthma” encompasses …